-If you’re using Facebook ads—or you plan to use them in the future—there’s one key tool you should start using right away to get the most out of your social ad budget: the Facebook pixel.
+If you’re using Facebook ads, there’s one key tool you should start using right away to get the most out of your social ad budget: the Facebook pixel.

-What is a Facebook pixel?
+What is the Facebook pixel?

 It works by placing and triggering cookies to track users as they interact with your website and your Facebook ads.